 1965, The Hollywood reporter ran the following advertisement; ‘Madness folk & roll musicians, singers wanted for acting roles in new TV show.
 Parts for 4 insane boys.
 The Monkees were born.
 Only 437 people applied for the job.

-1977, David Bowie appeared on Marc Bolan’s ITV show, Marc, singing ‘Heroes’ as well as a duet with Bolan, ‘Standing Next To You’, which was prematurely terminated when Bolan fell from the stage, much to Bowie’s amusement.
+1977, David Bowie recorded an appearance on Marc Bolan’s ITV show, Marc, singing ‘Heroes’ as well as a duet with Bolan, ‘Standing Next To You’, which was prematurely terminated when Bolan fell from the stage, much to Bowie’s amusement.
 After the show the pair recorded demos together which were never finished because Bolan was killed in a car crash a week later.
+The TV show was eventually shown after Marc’s funeral.

 1992, Krist Novoselic flattened himself during the MTV music and video awards after being hit on the head with his guitar after throwing it ‘up in the air.